Academic Quiz Team

 Omicron Delta Kappa is a National Leadership Honor Society.
 The purposes of Omicron Delta Kappa are to honor those who have exemplified the ideals of leadership, scholarship and service; organize as a unit for further service to college; stimulate continued leadership among its members; and foster service as a worthwhile goal for all students.
 Harding's Omicron Delta Kappa Circle is actively involved in hosting events for the university such as Homecoming or the President's Council and each spring the Circle hosts a Leadership Seminar which acts as an open forum for many student leaders to learn from campus and community leaders.
 Contact Dr. Bob Reely.

-Open to any Harding University student with high school band experience, the Pep Band plays at all the men's home basketball games.
+Open to any Harding University student with high school band experience, the Pep Band plays at all the men's and women's home basketball games.
 Contact Dr. Wesley Parker.

 The Petit Jean Yearbook